ncjiakechong/imediaplayer/README.md

 # mediaplayer
-a C++ mediaplayer, like Qt multimedia, but dont depend Qt.
+a C++ mediaplayer, like Qt multimedia, but don't depend Qt.